life-itself/tao/governance/README.md

 ## Introduction

-Life Itself is a for-profit company and it may grow in the future by incorporating non-profit arms.
+Life Itself consists of a company limited by shares and a non-profit company limited by guarantee.
 The core Life Itself entity will probably operate more like a CIC  (community interest company) than a traditional for-profit company though the exact legal structure is to be worked out.
 Specifically, classic CIC principles:

 *   Asset lock: the assets held by Life Itself can not be liquidated and distributed except to another entity pursuing the same purpose and mission.
 *   Distribution to pioneers will be set at a low level, sufficient only to attract necessary capital (for example, repayment of initial investment plus X% a year)

 ## Principles

 Life Itself in it’s governance stand on three principles:

 1. Recognition of value
 2. Recognition of risk
 3. Fair but not equal

 ### Recognition of value